OpenFAST/openfast/docs/source/user/hydrodyn/output_files.rst

 end-effect axial dynamic-pressure coefficients, respectively. **NConn** gives the number of elements connected to node, and **Connection List** is the list of element indexes attached to the node.

+..
+TODO 7.5.2 is the theory section which does not yet exist.
+..
+See Section 7.5.2 for the member splitting rules used by HydroDyn.

 Simulation Element Table
 ------------------------